 Surviving a Component Supply Shortage as an OEM

 The decisions you make right now will affect your longevity.
-These types of supply shortages separate the good from the bad and there are companies that will struggle to meet their production goals if they are not taking today's market seriously and responding to the component/technology evolution.
+These types of supply shortages separate the good from the bad, and there are companies that will struggle to meet their production goals if they are not taking today's market seriously and responding to the component and technology evolution.

 Although there are no silver bullets to success, there are several steps companies can take to stay ahead of the market:

-- Increase collaboration and visibility between product design, procurement and supply chain organizations
+- Increase collaboration and visibility among product design, procurement and supply chain organizations.

-As basic as it sounds, having multiple sources per part is no longer just a nice-to-have – it is a requirement.
-In today's market, with options becoming limited, having the ability to rapidly select alternative qualified suppliers and keeping your products on schedule is even more critical.
+This last tip is critical.
+As basic as it sounds, having multiple sources per part is no longer just a nice-to-have; it is a requirement.
+In today's market, with options becoming limited, having the ability to rapidly select alternative qualified suppliers and keep your products on schedule is even more critical.